learn-co-curriculum/phase-1-completing-assignments-with-codegrade/README.md

 Verify that your GitHub username is showing in the **Owner** dropdown, then click the **Create fork** button.

-:bulb: **NEW:** There is no more Fork button in Canvas; instead, you'll navigate to the lab's GitHub repo and fork from there.
+:heavy_exclamation_mark: **NEW:** There is no more Fork button in Canvas;
+instead, you'll navigate to the lab's GitHub repo and fork from there.

 Forking is a process which creates an exact copy of a collection of code and files.
 Once you've created a fork on your own GitHub account, you will be able